Xilinx/RFSoC-PYNQ/docs/old_index.md

 The *RFSoC 4x2 kit* is based on the Xilinx RFSoC **Gen3 XCZU48DR**.
 The RFSoC 4x2 is an upgraded version of the earlier RFSoC 2x2 which was based on a RFSoC Gen1.

-The RFSoC 4x2 kit will initially be available to academic customers only.
-For other enquiries [contact the AMD University Program](mailto:aup@amd.com)

 <a href="./images/RFSoC_4x2_Max_Res.png"><img src="./images/RFSoC_4x2_Min_Res.png"/></a>

 The kit features: